 Global Systems and Management

-The GSM is intended for students wishing to learn about global business systems, systems development, product development and global project management.
-GSM exposes students to contemporary issues and practices facing organizations, managers and individuals working on a global scale across political, cultural and temporal boundaries.
-Students with a GSM minor learn about being part of an organization that works globally with its employees, business partners, customers and supply chains.
+The global systems and management minor is intended for students wishing to learn about global business systems, systems development, product development and global project management.
+The minor exposes students to contemporary issues and practices facing organizations, managers and individuals working on a global scale across political, cultural and temporal boundaries.
+Students learn about being part of an organization that works globally with its employees, business partners, customers and supply chains.

 The history minor at CMU-Q prepares students for their future by giving them a profound appreciation of the lessons of the past.
 In addition, the history minor prepares students to understand current problems within their historical context, improves student writing and argumentative skills, and trains students to be critical readers of source materials.

 The global digital transformation permeates core aspects of social and economic life, and has spurred the rise of electronic collaboration, digital commerce, process automation, web innovation, and smart cities.
 The IS minor equips students with key skills to effectively leverage IS in their fields.
 It complements their expertise and provides them with a competitive necessity in an increasingly digital world.

 The minor in mathematical sciences gives students a firm foundation in a core set of fundamental mathematical topics, including real analysis, discrete mathematics, and linear algebra, while engaging students in a breadth of mathematical topic areas through electives.

 Media and Politics

 The media and politics minor is a joint program between Northwestern University in Qatar and Georgetown University in Qatar.
 The minor introduces students to the role of mass communication in political, diplomatic, and policy-making processes, as well as the role of politics in the shaping of mass media products and policies.